 The carillon in Trinity’s Singing Tower is a transposing instrument.
 That means when you play a note on the clavier, it doesn’t sound the same pitch of note as it would on a piano or organ.
-While many carillons are concert pitch (when you play a “C”, it sounds “C”), this instrument transposes down a major third.
-The low “C” is actually connected to an “A” bell, the “D” bell is connected to a “B” bell, and so on all the way up to the highest bell.
+While many carillons are concert pitch (when you play a “C”, it sounds “C”), this instrument transposes down a minor third.
+The low “C” is actually connected to an “A” bell, the “D” bell is connected to a “B” bell, and so on, all the way up to the highest bell.
 When the carillon was cast in 1928, for financial and spatial reasons, it just worked out that the lowest bell would be an “A” in pitch.
-Most carillon keyboards start with low “B” or “C” key, but this carillon starts with a “C” and the “A” bell is connected to it.
-Most listeners will not hear the transposition, but players sometimes do because they get used to the sound of a song in a certain key.
+The lowest marked lever on Trinity’s carillon clavier is labelled “C” and the largest “A” bell is connected to it.
+Most listeners will not hear the transposition, but players sometimes do because they get used to the transposition of the carillon they play regularly.

 The instrument is played regularly before and after church services, and is frequently played for weddings and memorial services.
 A Little Night Music Concert Series features the carillon on Thursday evenings at 7:00 PM during the month of July, played by world renowned carillonneurs.
 Preceding each carillon concert at 6:00 PM is another very popular Concert Series, held in the main Sanctuary, offering a wide variety of local, talented musicians.

 Contact Becky Isaacson for a unique opportunity to learn to play this glorious instrument found in very few American churches today.